top of page

 • Specialization in a highly demanded profession

 The minimum points required to apply for a visa is 65 points, but in practice, the higher your points, the greater your chances of being invited.
+Last invitation on 13 November 2025 was on 75 points.

 Types of Visas in General Skilled Migration